chengzichen/spotify-web-api-android/README.md

 ### Step 4: implement and subscribe to Authorization and Refresh token callbacks

-Implement ```SpotifyAuthorizationCallback.Authorize``` to receive callbacks for Spotify authorization.
+Make your Activity (or Fragment you decide) implements ```SpotifyAuthorizationCallback.Authorize``` to receive callbacks for Spotify authorization.

 ```java
 fun onAuthorizationStarted()